dentarg/auth0-blog/_posts/2018-02-16-the-6-billion-reason-your-business-needs-advanced-fraud-protection.markdown

 Online fraud protection encompasses an array of methods for preventing the theft of your organization’s most sensitive data.
 General forms can include, but are not limited to:

 1. **Educating your employees about phishing:** Sophisticated email attacks can be indistinguishable from real emails.
 This can result in staggering breaches of end-user data.
-It's important to make sure that each member of your team understands this (https://auth0.com/blog/the-new-trend-of-artisanal-spam/).
+It's important to make sure that each member of your team understands [this](https://auth0.com/blog/the-new-trend-of-artisanal-spam/).
 2. **Limiting the disclosure of sensitive information:** The more you distribute your company's EIN, the more surface area you're creating for possible attacks.
 Limit disclosure to only those cases, when it's absolutely necessary.
 In addition, try to communicate it over the phone or in-person rather than over a stored medium.
 3. **Sign up for alerts with your local Secretary of State:** If anyone attempts to change your business's registration information, you can receive an email quickly from your local Secretary of State, notifying you of the update.
 If it's not something you authorized, you can have the fraud immediately rolled back.